mars-protocol/contracts/README.md

 # Mars Protocol
 This repository contains the source code for the core smart contracts of Mars Protocol.
-Smart contracts are meant to be compiled to `.wasm` files and uploaded to the [Terra](https://www.terra.money/) blockchain.
+Smart contracts are meant to be compiled to `.wasm` files and uploaded to the Cosmos chains.

 ## Audits
 See reports [here](https://github.com/mars-protocol/mars-audits/tree/main/outposts)